Pragati-36/Pragati_freshercap/README.txt

-This is the readme for the project hii belonging to css-assignments
+This is the readme for the project hii belonging to css-assignments and js assignments